rnijveld/twitnetter/README.md

 Currently only a `csv` output formatter is available.
 If other output formatters are required take a look at the implementation of `Csv` in `src/main/scala/output/formatter`.

+## Twitter
+In order for Twitter input to work, you'll need to duplicate `twitter4j.properties.default` to `twitter4j.properties` and fill in the details of a Twitter API account.
+Twitter API accounts can be retrieved/created at https://dev.twitter.com/apps